-A contract grower is an independent farmer who chooses to invest and build chicken houses, working under contract with a chicken production and processing company to raise chickens.
-Chicken farming is like any other business; people generally have to borrow some money to start or improve their operation.
-More than 90% of all chickens raised for meat in the US (broiler chickens) are raised by contract farmers.
+A contract grower is an independent farmer working under contract with a chicken production and processing company to raise chickens.
+More than 90% of all chickens raised for meat in the U.S. (broiler chickens) are raised by contract growers.

 The company with which the farmer contracts provides the chickens, the feed, veterinarian care and technical advice—removing about 97% of the economic risk from farmers, compared to independent growers.
 Meanwhile, contract poultry farmers provide day-to-day care of the birds, land and housing on which they’re raised, and utilities/maintenance of the housing.
-This partnership (a key part of vertical integration) supports the economic viability and independence of the family farm while ensuring efficiency and consistency in modern poultry production.
+This mutually beneficial partnership (a key part of vertical integration) supports the economic viability and independence of the family farm while ensuring efficiency and consistency in modern poultry production.
 A March 2022 survey* from companies responsible for 83% of U.S. chicken production found that the partnerships are mutually beneficial, successful and profitable.

 Here are some interesting facts about contract farming: